3 min read

 3. Provide Development Opportunities

 As you monitor and manage your employee’s workload as needed, it is a good idea to provide your employees with the opportunity to learn skills that will help them manage their workload.
 More specifically, look for training programs that teach individuals to prioritize tasks effectively, set reasonable expectations, and optimize their time by eliminating distractions.
+This not only improves their skills but also creates a sense of accountability as they take ownership of their work and productivity.

 Conclusion: Leaders Play a Crucial Role in Workload Management